 So often kids growing up in church are taught “good Christians have a devotion time in the morning.”
 They are told devotions are the right thing to do.

-I’m not saying that’s wrong, I’m saying it’s not enough.
+I’m not saying that’s wrong; I’m saying it’s not enough.
 Kids should be taught that spending time with God is a privilege we should enjoy.
-He wants us to desire this relationship with Him–that’s true salvation.
+He wants us to desire this relationship with Him—that’s true salvation.
 Nothing else.
-Which brings me to my next point.
+This brings me to my next point.

 2. If I love the Lord with all my heart, I will WANT to spend time with Him.